mviterna/RokuRemote/README.md

 # RokuRemote

-A Windows desktop remote for Roku TV.
-Written in C#
+A simple desktop remote for Roku TVs.
+Enter the IP address of your Roku TV in the text box.
+For the power function to work, the TV must not be in energy save mode.